The Dangers of Potpourri Drug Addiction aka K2 or Spice

 Spice is supposed to be illegal.
 Several states have banned the sale of Spice, and a federal law in 2012, entitled the “Synthetic Drug Abuse Prevention Act” listed 26 synthetic cannabinoids and cathinone as Schedule 1 controlled substances.
 The sad reality is that the producers of this class of drugs keep changing the chemical compound used in them in order to stay one step ahead of the law.
 With literally hundreds of these chemicals to choose from, the combinations are endless, keeping the manufacturers one step ahead of the law.

-Manufacturers of the potpourri type products also use deceptive practices to keep them on the shelves.
-Packaging will tout the product as “natural and safe,” but also include a warning that it is not for human consumption, according to CDC spokesman, Royal Law, who was featured in a CBS News special warning parents about the dangerous trend.
+Manufacturers of potpourri-type products also use deceptive practices to keep them on the shelves.
+Packaging will tout the product as “natural and safe,” but also include a warning that it is not for human consumption, according to a CDC spokesman, Royal Law, who was featured in a CBS News special warning parents about the dangerous trend.